Azure/azureml-assets/training/model_management/components/convert_model_to_mlflow/README.md

-# Ml-flow Converter Component
+# MLFlow Converter Component
-This component can be used in [azure machine learning pipelines](https://learn.microsoft.com/en-us/azure/machine-learning/concept-ml-pipelines?view=azureml-api-2) to convert the model type to [mlflow](https://www.mlflow.org/docs/latest/models.html).
+This component can be used in azure machine learning pipelines to convert the model type to mlflow.

-The components can be seen here ![as shown in the figure]

 # 1. Inputs